zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

           2. The [RCODE Name] in the response is not "NoError".
           3. The AA flag is not set in the response.
        2. Else if the answer section is non-empty, then do:
+          1. If the answer section has a NSEC RR then do:
+             1. Add the name server IP to the *NSEC In Answer* set.
-          1. If the answer section has a NSEC RR then add the name server IP to the *NSEC In Answer* set.
+             2. If the owner name of the NSEC record is not *Child Zone* then add name server IP to the *NSEC Mismatches Apex* set.
           2. Else then add the name server IP to the *NSEC Query Gives Erroneous Answer* set.
        3. Else if the answer section is empty, then do:
-          1. If the authority section contains no NSEC3 record then add the name server IP to the *Expected NSEC3 Missing* set.
+          1. If the authority section contains no NSEC3 record then go to next name server IP.
           2. Else do:
              1. Add the name server IP to the *NSEC Query Gives NSEC3 NODATA* set.